svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 5. RestAuthenticationEntryPoint
 6. WebSecurityConfig

-Before we get to the details of the implementation, let's look at the request/response authentication flow.
+Before going into the implementation details, let's look at the request/response authentication flow.

 **Ajax authentication request example**